merenlab/anvio.org/install/linux_dev.md

 ## (4) Installing the Python dependencies

 {% include install/dev_python_dependencies.md %}

+{:.warning}
+You might see errors during the pip installation that include a line like `Building wheel for XXXXXX did not run successfully.` and also a line like `error: command 'gcc' failed: No such file or directory`.
+If this is the case, the problem is that your Linux installation does not include the GCC compiler.
+You can fix that by running the following commands to upgrade your system and install the compiler: `sudo apt update`, followed by `sudo apt full-upgrade`, and finally `sudo apt install gcc`.
+Once those are complete, please retry the `pip install` command.

 {% include install/dev_python_dependencies_conclusion.md %}

 ## (5) Linking conda environment and the codebase